NKintis/Geospatial_project_1/geospatial_project/Readme.md

 ### Accessing JupyterLab

-Open a web browser and navigate to http://localhost:8888/ or open the link provided after running the container.
+Open the link provided after running the container to access the prosseced data.